 If you need some next-level music to help you focus, why not turn to science for help?
 Using a combination of engineering, AI technology, and psychology, these options might suit you better than a random playlist.

-Focus@will ($69.99/yr) is designed collaboratively by scientists, musicologists, and producers to give you personalized music that will increase your productivity and focus for up to 100 minutes at a time.
+Focus@will (starts at $45/year) is designed collaboratively by scientists, musicologists, and producers to give you personalized music that will increase your productivity and focus for up to 100 minutes at a time.
 Because the human brain, when left to its own devices, has been proven to only focus for 20 minutes at a time, Focus@will can really make the difference for your workweek or student productivity goals.

 If you still want to lean on science but don’t care as much about having a personalized music experience, Brain.fm ($6.99/mo) has something special to offer.
 The music here is composed by AI (and backed by musicians, engineers, and scientists), and designed to stimulate and engage parts of your brain thought to influence focus and productivity.
 It is in a similar camp of “brain entrainment” with binaural beats and isochronic tones.

-Randomly generated music isn’t you thing?
+Randomly generated music not your thing?
 Grab your headphones and check out some of the excellent focus playlists we found on Spotify and YouTube.
 We’ve got recommendations for all types!

 Popular streaming music service Spotify offers tons of professionally curated playlists designed to help you study, work, read, and otherwise complete projects.
 There are plenty of options: Deep Focus, Lo-Fi Beats, Intense Studying, White Noise, Jazz for Study, Nature Sounds, and Binaural Beats Focus among others.
 And, of course, you can always create your own playlist of music for concentrating and even share it with friends during your next group study sesh.